rvesse/stardog-docs/src/docs/known-issues.html.md

     format doesn't allow base URIs and relative URIs in N-Triples data will cause errors.
-5. Queries with `FROM NAMED` with a named graph that is *not* in Stardog will **not** cause Stardog to believe that it is, in fact, Maven, i.e., to automagically download the data from an arbitrary HTTP URL and include it in the query.
+5. Queries with `FROM NAMED` with a named graph that is *not* in Stardog will **not** cause Stardog to download the data from an arbitrary HTTP URL and include it in the query.
 Stardog will *only* evaluate queries over data that has been loaded into it.
 6. SPARQL queries without a context or named graph are executed against